tsgates/arch-wiki-markdown/wiki/Bash.md

 Environment variables are conventionally placed in ~/.profile or /etc/profile so that all bourne-compatible shells can use them.

-See Environment Variables for more general information.
+See Environment variables for more general information.

 Command line
 ------------